Maultasche/NodeLargeSort/README.md

 # Sorting a Large Number of Integers

-This project is a fun exercise in sorting a large number of integers while keeping only a subset of integers in memory at any particular time.
+This project is a fun exercise in sorting a very large number of integers while keeping only a subset of integers in memory at any particular time.
+The number of integers to load and keep in memory at any given time is known as "chunk", and all the integers will be sorted and placed in an output file without ever storing more than one chunk of integers in memory.

+How do we sort a bunch of integers without loading them all into memory?
+The answer is files: we produce a lot of sorted intermediate files and them merge them together one integer at at time to produce the final sorted output file.

 This project will consist of two runnable programs.